-For the past 100 years or so we’ve become more and more reliant on money to provide us with that happiness, it’s how western economies run, but it’s floundering.
+For the past 100 years or so we’ve become more and more reliant on money to give us that happiness, it’s how western economies run, but it’s floundering.
 The other problem with consumer societies in our non perfect world is that they generally pay little heed to the environmental consequences, it’s not in their financial interest.
-It’s all about the here and now.
-But if countries continue to deplete the earth of its resources, if they continue to sell the idea that we all need to buy more products and own more things, apart from the environmental impact how long will it be before we’ve lost our spiritual connection with our planet too (some might argue we’ve done that already)?
+It’s all about the here and now and not about the legacy we’re leaving future generations.
+But if countries continue to deplete the earth of its resources, if they continue to sell the idea that we all need to buy more products and own more things, apart from the environmental impact how long will it be before we’ve lost our connection with our planet too (some might argue we’ve done that already)?

 In my Wisteria Lane life I had to visit a beautiful garden to reconnect, I’ve struggled to find the serenity I was looking for in my perfect home.
-Although I’ve enjoyed this spoilt lifestyle I’ve felt spiritually disconnected (and I don’t mean in a religious way).
+Although I’ve enjoyed this spoilt lifestyle I’ve felt spiritually disconnected.

 Life in Ireland might be a struggle, it’s summers may have turned damp and dull, but it’s greener than many of us realise.
 Like it or not the recession is doing us a favour, it’s making us re-evaluate what’s important, we’re rediscovering old skills and we talk to our neighbours.
 It’s making us reconnect with our planet and it’s making life real again.